-Ferries run at pretty good times so you can get a boat from Stromness in the morning to Moaness, and get the return in the late afternoon, giving you a fairly full day on the island.
-From Moaness, you can jump on a minibus to Rackwick, which is the official start of the walk.
-You may need to book this in the winter as they don’t automatically run the shuttle.
+Ferries run at pretty good times so you can get a boat from Stromness in the morning to Moaness, and get the return in the late afternoon, giving you a fairly full day on the north of the island.
+From Moaness, you can pay £3 to jump on a minibus to Rackwick, which is the official start of the walk.
+You may need to book this in the winter as they don’t automatically run the shuttle outside of summer.

 We reached the Old Man in under an hour from Rackwick, despite all the signs and information that we found telling us to allow 3 hours return.
 The walk itself isn’t too coastal – it stretches inland before you reach the Old Man – but it’s a beautiful walk nonetheless, especially as you leave Rackwick Glen and take in the views of the bay.

 Once you reach the Old Man, you can continue up to St John’s Head, but to be honest even happy-go-lucky cliff marcher here would be very wary doing so.
 St John’s Head is HUGE.
 Absolutely massive.
 352m of massive, in fact.
 It looks like something out of Jurassic freaking Park.

 The overhangs are pretty terrifying and we chose to do the walk on a windy day, so instead, we turned back to Rackwick and continued our walk to Moaness through the, quite frankly absolutely beautiful, glen.

 We calculated that we must have walked about 11 miles on this trip, and it was worth every one.